 This article will help you review your options as you decide whether you should file for bankruptcy and what you can expect when you do so.

 When you can’t pay your debts, bankruptcy can help you by granting you relief on some debts through asset sales or through an extended repayment plan.

-There’s a misconception that bankruptcy can eliminate all of your debts.
-It won’t.
+There’s a misconception that you get out of all debts if you declare bankruptcy.
+You don’t.
 Some obligations such as child support, most student loans, most taxes and fines cannot be discharged.

-However, filing for bankruptcy automatically “stays” or stops creditor actions, including wage garnishments.
+However, there are advantages to filing for bankruptcy.
+Filing automatically “stays” or stops creditor actions, including wage garnishments.
 You’re protected from lawsuits, garnishments and collection calls while the stay is in effect.

 - Receive credit counseling from an approved credit counseling agency